-- recommending to the Board criteria for Board and committee membership; - establishing a policy and procedures for identifying and evaluating Board candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board: - recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees: - · developing and recommending to the Board a set of corporate governance guidelines; and - overseeing the evaluation of the Board and management.
+- recommending to the Board criteria for Board and committee membership; - establishing a policy and procedures for identifying and evaluating Board candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board; - recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees; - developing and recommending to the Board a set of corporate governance guidelines; and - overseeing the evaluation of the Board and management.

 The Nominating and Corporate Governance Committee periodically determines the qualifications, qualities, skills and other expertise required to be a director and develops, subject to approval by the full Board, criteria to be considered in selecting nominees for director.
 Among other things, the Nominating and Corporate Governance Committee considers whether the Board reflects the balance of knowledge, experience, skills, expertise, integrity, ability to make analytical inquiries, and diversity as a whole that the Nominating and Corporate Governance Committee deems appropriate and assess the effectiveness of this policy/goal during the Board's annual evaluation.
 The Nominating and Corporate Governance Committee has not adopted a policy regarding the consideration of diversity in identifying director nominees.
-The process followed by the Nominating and Corporate Governance Committee to identify and evaluate director candidates includes requests to current directors and others for background material relating to potential candidates and interviews of selected candidates by members of the Nominating and Corporate Governance Committee may use outside consultants to assist in identifying or evaluating candidates.
-Final approval of director candidates is determined by the full Board.
+The process followed by the Nominating and Corporate Governance Committee to identify and evaluate director candidates includes requests to current directors and others for background material relating to potential candidates and interviews of selected candidates by members of the Nominating and Corporate Governance Committee and the Board.
+The Nominating and

-^{} The material in this report is not "soliciting material," is not deemed "filed" with the SEC and is not to be incorporated by reference in any filing we make under either the Securities Act of 1933, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+\ The material in this report is not "soliciting material," is not deemed "filed" with the SEC and is not to be incorporated by reference in any filing we make under either the Securities Act of 1933, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.